Tooth fairy: Depiction on coins and currency

-Starting in 2011, the Royal Canadian Mint began selling special sets for newborn babies, birthdays, wedding anniversaries, "Oh Canada" and the Tooth Fairy.
+Starting in 2011, the Royal Canadian Mint began selling special sets for newborn babies, birthdays, wedding anniversaries, "O Canada", and the Tooth Fairy.
 The Tooth Fairy quarters, which were issued only in 2011 and 2012, were packaged separately.

 In 2020, the Royal Australian Mint began issuing "Tooth Fairy kits" that included commemorative $2 coins.

 Reward

 The reward left varies by country, the family's economic status, amounts the child's peers report receiving, and other factors.
 A 2013 survey by Visa Inc. found that American children receive $3.70 per tooth on average.
 According to the same survey, only 3% of children find a dollar or less and 8% find a five-dollar bill or more under their pillow.

 The reward is affected by inflation.
 According to data gathered by the American dental insurance company Delta Dental, the average payout per tooth in the United States rose from $1.30 in 1998 to $6.23 in 2023.
-According to Delta Dental, the payout's trends typically mirror larger economic conditions and the S&P 500 stock index.
+However, from 2024 to 2025 the amount fell from $5.84 to $5.01.
+According to Delta Dental, the payout's trends typically mirror macroeconomic conditions and the S&P 500 stock index.
+An exception was 2024 to 2025 when the S&P 500 rose 26 percent while the tooth's value fell 14 percent.

-Delta Dental found that in the United States, the first tooth lost gets a higher reward than other teeth on average.
+Delta Dental found that the first tooth lost gets a higher reward than other teeth on average in the United States.

 Belief

-Belief in the Tooth Fairy is viewed in two very different ways.
-On the one hand, children believing is seen as part of the trusting nature of childhood.
+Belief in the Tooth Fairy is viewed in two very differing ways.
+On the one hand, children's beliefs are seen as part of the trusting nature of childhood.
 Conversely, belief in the Tooth Fairy is frequently used to label adults as being too trusting and ready to believe anything.

-Parents tend to view the myth as providing comfort for children in the loss of their tooth.
-Research finds that belief in the Tooth Fairy may provide such comfort to a child experiencing fear or pain resulting from the loss of a tooth.
+Parents tend to view the myth as providing comfort for children in losing a tooth.
+Research finds that belief in the Tooth Fairy may comfort a child experiencing fear or pain from losing a tooth.
 Mothers especially seem to value a child's belief as a sign that their "baby" is still a child and is not "growing up too soon".
 By encouraging belief in a fictional character, parents allow themselves to be comforted that their child still believes in fantasy and is not yet "grown up".

-Children often discover the Tooth Fairy is imaginary as part of the 5- to 7-year shift, often connecting this to other gift-bearing imaginary figures (such as Santa Claus and the Easter Bunny).
+Children often discover the Tooth Fairy is imaginary as part of the age 5- to 7-year shift, often connecting this to other gift-bearing imaginary figures (such as Santa Claus and the Easter Bunny).

-Author Vicki Lansky advises parents to tell their children early that the tooth fairy pays a whole lot more for a perfect tooth than for a decayed one.
+Author Vicki Lansky advises parents to tell their children early that the tooth fairy pays much more for a perfect tooth than a decayed one.
 According to Lansky, some families leave a note with the payment, praising the child for good dental habits.

 Research findings suggest a possible relationship between a child's continued belief in the Tooth Fairy (and other fictional characters) and false memory syndrome.